When we talk about defining “how much money is enough”, we first have to understand that there are two parts to the equation.

 Instead of the bar, maybe you and your friends get together and DIY brew your own cider or beer.
 That’s a hobby that’s going to take a few gatherings to get together and produce, then hopefully several more gatherings to consume and enjoy.

 It could be the start of a hobby you develop a serious interest in for years.
+Just be careful if you’re thinking about turning that hobby into a business down the line.

 It’s not just bars and alcohol, though.